khurramrashidd/EduChamp/README.md

 https://educhamp.streamlit.app/.

 ## 🚀 About
-EduChampion is a modular, agent-based system that predicts student performance using ML models (Decision Tree, Logistic Regression, Random Forest, LSTM) trained on the Open University Learning Analytics Dataset (OULAD).
+EduChampion is a modular, agent-based system(7-Agent) that predicts student performance using ML models (Decision Tree, Logistic Regression, Random Forest, LSTM) trained on the Open University Learning Analytics Dataset (OULAD).

 It includes:
 - Agent 1: Data Ingestion